Would you like more of your site users to convert into buyers or customers?

 And one of the biggest elements here is to ensure your page loads fast.
 As the web grows, so do customers’ expectations regarding their web experience.

-On the bright side, improving your load time by 0.1s can boost conversion rates by 8%.
+According to Google, improving your load time by 0.1s can boost conversion rates by 8%.

 This is huge.

 Keep an eye on your page load time, especially when it comes to important pages that are supposed to turn site visitors into customers, like product pages and the checkout page.
 Google Page Insights offer a detailed report on whether your page complies with modern usability standards: